 When we carefully considered all the features and options each company offers, we concluded that Bluehost is the winner.
-Namecheap is also great, and many people prefer it, but Namecheap does not offer so many options as Bluehost does and is not as organized and uncluttered, and Bluehost is.
+Namecheap is also great, and many people prefer it, but Namecheap does not offer as many options as Bluehost does and is not as organized and uncluttered as Bluehost is.

 Other Bluehost Comparisons:

 - SiteGround vs Bluehost – What’s the Best Choice For 2022?

 - Bluehost vs GoDaddy Hosting 2022: Which Is Better?